arwidcool/Solder-Plate/README.md

    1. Order 100K NTC Glass thermistors  Use for dev was : 100K Ohm Resistor NTC 3950->  https://www.aliexpress.com/item/32862228715.html?spm=a2g0o.order_list.order_list_main.11.1f0a1802Lw8YGL
    2. Using either the potentiometer or soldering the resistor beside it choose the resistor reference value (2.5Kohm is standard)
    3. You can modify the thermistor settings in Global.ccp file, it is all explained in there
-   4. Attach the sensors to the hotplate using High tem Kapton Tape
+   4. Attach the sensors to the hotplate using High temp Kapton Tape
    5. Reccomended is 3 sensors on the bottom middle of plate all with 3 different refernece resistor values for accuracy across all temperature ranges and 1 thermistor held by a pair of helping hangs placed so the head touches somewhere on the PCB to be refllowed
    By default this is set as thermistor 1: